ical-org/ical.net/readme.md

 ### iCalendar Key Concepts

 A basic understanding of the iCalendar standard (RFC 5545) is essential for using iCal.NET effectively.
-The complete [RFC 5545 specification](https://www.rfc-editor.org/info/rfc5545) is available for reference in your preferred format.
+ **[The iCal.NET Wiki](https://github.com/ical-org/ical.net/wiki)** provides references to and information about the iCalendar specification.

 ### Install